FrenetGatewaydeFretes/docker-nginx-magento19/README.md

 ### About phpmyadmin

-Here you should create a database named **magento1**

-The container phpmyadmin should work, but if you have multiple containers use phpmyadmin, you might have issue.
+The container phpmyadmin should work, but if you have multiple containers to use phpmyadmin, you might have issue.

-For me, I have many docker environment and can't make phpmyadmin installed. **(if you would like to help me, please feel free to create pull requests, many thanks :))** so I just go to https://www.phpmyadmin.net/downloads/ to download and put it into **/src**.
+For me, I have many docker environment and can't make phpmyadmin installed successfully. **(if you would like to help me, please feel free to create pull requests, many thanks :))** so I just go to https://www.phpmyadmin.net/downloads/ to download and put it into **/src**.
 It also works.

-Of cource, if you install phpmyadmin this way, remember to comment / remove the phpmyadmin container in the docker-compose.yml file.
+Of cource, if you install phpmyadmin by put it into `src` folder, remember to comment / remove the phpmyadmin container in the docker-compose.yml file.

 ### Create database

 Here you should create a database named **magento1**

-If you want to install it by CLI:
+If you want to install it by CLI, we should into the mysql container first:
 ```
 docker-compose exec mysql bash